zahnster/mdx-react-pack/README.md

 Read more about the key differences between Webpack and Rollup, and why we chose Rollup for bundling our component library, here: https://medium.com/webpack/webpack-and-rollup-the-same-but-different-a41ad427058c

-## Starting up and Running the Build
+## Starting up and running the build

 This project is intended to run with Node v12.
 Use older versions of node at your own risk.